-In today’s health conscious world, there are apps for just about everything.
+In today’s health conscious world, and as a specialist digital content agency, we see there are apps for just about everything.
 Apps to help you lose weight, put on muscle, track your run, improve your memory, monitor your heartbeat, help you get pregnant… I’ve got a couple myself (not the pregnancy one).

 Yes, some are useful.
 Groundbreaking even.
 Take for example Headspace, an app that has made meditation and mindfulness training accessible to the masses, or Sprout Pregnancy, one of Time Magazine’s Top 50 Apps of the Year.

 But for every one of these apps there are a hundred similar apps that don’t offer anything new.
 Indeed, according to Google, 25% of downloaded apps are never used.
 Often, this is because healthcare companies rush into releasing an app simply because everyone else is doing it.
 They produce something, anything, to join the market.
 The app does nothing, says nothing, and offers nothing.
 And achieves nothing.

 So if your company is itching to create a healthcare app, hang fire.
 Here are a few questions to ask yourself – and a handy flow chart – to make sure your app leads the pack, not falls into obscurity.